Unity Cup Scenario

 Unique Skill Level-ups

-The mechanic for leveling up unique skills in the Aoharu Hai scenario is equal to that of the URA Finals scenario.
+The mechanic for leveling up unique skills in the Unity Cup scenario is almost identical to URA Finals.
 That means getting 60.000 fans by Valentine's Day (Early February), 70.000 fans by Early April, and 120.000 fans by Christmas (Late December) of the Senior year (the third year).

 These values are 40.000, 60.000, and 80.000, respectively, for characters with high dirt aptitude but low turf aptitude (such as Haru Urara or Smart Falcon).

-This section will describe the new mechanics from Aoharu Hai in detail.
+This section will describe the new mechanics from Unity Cup in detail.

 Gathering team members

 Of course, what a team competition needs most is team members.
-Thankfully these are not hard to come by during the Aoharu Hai.
+Thankfully these are not hard to come by during the Unity Cup.

-While the story characters will join your team relatively close to the start of a run, a few random characters will join your team after each half-yearly Aoharu Hai race.
+While the story characters will join your team relatively close to the start of a run, a few random characters will join your team after each half-yearly Unity Cup race.

-It is important to note however, that the only team members that possess a bond gauge will be your chosen support cards.
-The other team members do not have these gauges, and as such cannot be used in friendship trainings (also known as "rainbows").
-They can still participate in Aoharu Special Training and Spirit Explosion, also explained below.
+However, the only team members with a bond gauge will still be your support cards.
+The other team members do not have gauges, and cannot participate in friendship (rainbow) trainings.
+They can still participate in Unity Cup Special Training and Spirit Explosion, explained below.

-As mentioned before, every six months of your journey through the Aoharu Hai you will face a set of races not unlike those of the team stadium (the "default" PvP mode).
+Every six months of your journey, you will face a set of races similar to the Team Trials (the "default" PvP mode).
 You can see how many more turns are left until the next set below the standard objective timer.

-For these races, however, you won't be facing teams of other players, but can choose from one of three NPC teams, with the topmost being the strongest and the lowest being the weakest.
+In the Unity Cup, you won't be facing teams of other players, but you'll choose from one of three NPC teams, with the topmost being the strongest and the lowest being the weakest.
 Depending on which of these you choose, your own team's league rank can be raised further.

-When the time has come for your first team race, you will be met with a dialogue telling you that your team has been automatically formed from your team members and will also be updated automatically for each Aoharu Hai team race you encounter.
+When the time has come for your first team race, you will be met with a dialogue telling you that your team has been automatically formed from your team members and will also be updated automatically for each Unity Cup team race you encounter.

-If you want to disable this (saved for the current run only), there is a button for it on the bottom left of the team menu.
-In this same menu, you can also assemble groups of three for the disciplines of Short, Mile, Medium, Long and Dirt races, just like the Team Stadium.
+If you want to disable the dialogue for the current run, there is a button for that on the bottom left of the team menu.
+In this same menu, you can also assemble groups of three for Short, Mile, Medium, Long and Dirt races, just like the Team Trials.

 For the race itself, you can select one of the three NPC teams.
-On the bottom right is the league rank that you will rise to if you can beat them, which means winning at least three of the five races.
-If you lose, you'll be given the option to consume an Alarm Clock for an attempt to retry.
-The number of Alarm Clocks you can use here is shared with character objectives.
+On the bottom right is the league rank that you will rise to if you can beat them (i.e., win at least three of the five races).
+On the JP server, you can use an Alarm Clock if you lose, but this function was not available at the launch of the career.

 Tazuna will also give you an overview of your chances of beating the selected team in each of the respective disciplines.
 Be aware that your league rank will decrease if you lose, so take this as an indicator of who to pick as your opponent.
 To be generally on the safe side, you want to see at least three circles in total here.

 After confirming, you will enter the team race menu and begin to race.
-The pink button on the left allows you to view the main race (the race with the character you are training) in full, whereas the right button only shows you the results for all five races.
+The pink button on the left allows you to view the main race (the one with your trainee in it) in full, while the right button only shows you the results for all five races.
 You cannot view the non-main races.

-Each Aoharu Hai team race ends with a summary of your result and a few new random characters joining your team, to be used in following status trainings and other team races.
-This summary screen is where you can use Alarm Clocks via the bottom left button if you lose.
+Each Unity Cup team race ends with a summary of your result and a few new random characters joining your team, to be used in following status trainings and other team races.

 Special Training

 In the URA scenario, the only characters that can appear in a training are your support cards and the story characters.
-In the Aoharu scenario, all your team members can show up.
+In the Unity Cup scenario, all your team members can show up.

 Sometimes, your team members (including your support cards) will have a white flame icon in the top right corner.
 That means that they're available for the Special Training.